dalehenrich/gsApplicationTools/docs/gettingStarted.md

   exception resume
 ```

-Note that the since `GemServer>>gemServerHandleResumableException:` ends with the exception being resumed, processing will continue uninterrupted, after [exception logging](#gem-server-exception-logging) has taken place.
+As in the case of handling an **Error** the [exception is logged](#gem-server-exception-logging), but instead of returning, the exception is resumed and processing continues uninterrupted.

 ####Gem Server `beforeUnwindBlock`
 The `beforeUnwindBlock` gives you a chance to

-####Gem Server Exception Logging
+####Gem Server Default Exception Logging

 The __gemServer:*__ methods should be used at the very top of  each *forked* block in your *gem server*: